open-policy-agent/opa-springboot/README.md

 # OPA Spring Boot SDK

 > [!IMPORTANT]
-> The documentation for this SDK lives at [https://docs.styra.com/sdk](https://docs.styra.com/sdk), with reference documentation available at [https://styrainc.github.io/opa-springboot/javadoc](https://styrainc.github.io/opa-springboot/javadoc)
+> The documentation for this SDK lives at [`sdk/`](/docs), with reference documentation available at [https://open-policy-agent.github.io/opa-springboot/javadoc](https://open-policy-agent.github.io/opa-springboot/javadoc)

-You can use the Styra OPA Spring Boot SDK to connect [Open Policy Agent](https://www.openpolicyagent.org/) and [Enterprise OPA](https://www.styra.com/enterprise-opa/) deployments to your [Spring Boot](https://spring.io/projects/spring-boot) applications using the included [AuthorizationManager](https://docs.spring.io/spring-security/reference/servlet/authorization/architecture.html#_the_authorizationmanager) implementation.
+You can use the OPA Spring Boot SDK to connect [Open Policy Agent](https://www.openpolicyagent.org/) and [EOPA](https://github.com/open-policy-agent/eopa/) deployments to your [Spring Boot](https://spring.io/projects/spring-boot) applications using the included [AuthorizationManager](https://docs.spring.io/spring-security/reference/servlet/authorization/architecture.html#_the_authorizationmanager) implementation.

 > [!IMPORTANT]
 > Would you prefer a plain Java API instead of Spring Boot?
-Check out the [OPA Java SDK](https://github.com/StyraInc/opa-java).
+Check out the [OPA Java SDK](https://github.com/open-policy-agent/opa-java).

 ## SDK Installation

-This package is published on Maven Central as [`com.styra.opa:springboot`](https://central.sonatype.com/artifact/com.styra.opa/springboot).
+This package is published on Maven Central as [`io.github.open-policy-agent.opa:springboot`](https://central.sonatype.com/artifact/io.github.open-policy-agent.opa/springboot).
 The Maven Central page includes up-to-date instructions to add it as a dependency to your Java project, tailored to a variety of build systems including Maven and Gradle.

 If you wish to build from source and publish the SDK artifact to your local Maven repository (on your filesystem) then use the following command (after cloning the git repo locally):